Key agent, not custodian.

 Are you a custodian?

-No. Key agency is a signing role inside your collaborative structure.
 We do not take custody of client Bitcoin, pool assets, or control funds unilaterally.

 Can TBA move my Bitcoin without me?